olleharstedt/subsetphp/README.md

 list($b, $c) = f(10);  // Error: list expected tuple 'a * 'a, but got 'a * 'a * 'a
 ```

+Enforce case-sensitivity?
+Forbid `Array()` but allow `array()` etc. More info: `https://wiki.theory.org/YourLanguageSucks#PHP_sucks_because`.

+Forbid any non-prepared statements to database.
+But you can concat strings?
+Like `"SELECT " . $a . " FROM " . $b`.
+Mark as "dirty" string that cannot be used in query?